zetalex/zetalex.github.io/content/2_guion_sesion_2.md

 20. Create a new configuration of type TCF (Single Application Debug).
     ![alt text](img/Vitis_Classic_11.png)

-> [!info] About TCF agent
-> The TCF agent is a software included in the Petalinux distribution by default which acts as a bridge between the PC and the board.
-This allows transferring, running, and debugging applications through Ethernet, removing the need for connecting a JTAG cable.
-> For more information about the TCF agent, go to [AMD Docs](https://docs.amd.com/r/en-US/ug1144-petalinux-tools-reference-guide/Debugging-Applications-with-TCF-Agent).
+> [!question] Question 3
+> What does the TCF acronym stands for?
+What is it useful for?

 21. In the Main tab:
     - Add a new Agent with the IP address of the Genesys 2 board (40.0.0.2).
     - Click on Test Connection and ensure that it successfully establishes connection.
       ![alt text](img/Vitis_Classic_12.png)

 22. In the Application tab:
     - Change the working directory to `/home/petalinux`.
     - Change the remote directory to `/home/petalinux/<name-of-the-.elf>`.

 23. Click Apply and then Run.
 24. The Output terminal of the application should automatically open below and display the *Hello World*.

 > [!tip] How does the application work?
 > The message *Hello World* is printed by the application by the board to stdout using `printf`, then the TCF agent connects stdout of the application to the PC, so the message is displayed on the PC.